What the Law Says

 Your blood alcohol concentration is equal to or over 80 mg of alcohol per 100 ml of blood (0.08)

-At any time when you are driving a vehicle, a police officer can order you to blow into an approved screening device or, if he or she suspects you have consumed alcohol, submit you to roadside physical coordination tests.
+At any time when you are driving a vehicle, a police officer can pull you over and order you to blow into an approved screening device or, if he or she suspects you have consumed alcohol, submit you to roadside physical coordination tests.
 Based on the results, the police officer may arrest you and take you to the police station in order to measure your blood alcohol concentration using a breathalyzer.
 If your blood alcohol concentration is equal to or over 80 mg of alcohol per 100 ml of blood (0.08), you could face Criminal Code charges.

 You have drugs or certain medications in your blood